-Our directors receive an annual retainer consisting of cash and equity compensation for their annual service.
+Our non-executive directors receive an annual retainer consisting of cash and equity compensation for their annual service.
 The value and form of equity awards granted to each director is based on the experience of the director, time spent on Company matters and the compensation paid to directors of other companies in the industry.
-In Fiscal 2022 RSUs, stock options and cash bonuses were awarded to the directors.
+In Fiscal 2023 RSU and stock options were awarded to our non-executive directors.
+The RSUs vest over 36 months.
 The stock options vest over 24 months.
-The RSUs vest over 36 months.

-The following table sets forth information relating to compensation paid to our directors for Fiscal 2022:
+The following table sets forth information relating to compensation paid to our directors for Fiscal 2023: